All Episodes

 So it appears to me that even if we grant everybody here amnesty, we're still going to have to accept a future of illegal aliens continuing to stream into the country for the rest of time because we're not going to close the border.

-Because to close the border is discrimination, it's profiling.
+Because to close the border is discrimination.

 It's all of these horrible things that political correctness is allowing us or demanding that we censor ourselves, punish ourselves, not do the best for ourselves.